mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 ### 4.2 Contact Reporter Tab {#contact-reporter}

 The **Contact Reporter** tab allows you to read messages from the reporter and reply to them.
-Whenever the reporter sends a message, it will be shown in this section.
-Once you reply to a message from the reporter, they will receive an email.
-When  multiple feedback is linked, the system only sends an email to the reporter of this specific feedback, not other associated feedback in the same group.
+Whenever the reporter sends a message, it is shown in this section.
+Once you reply to a message from the reporter, they receive an email.
+When multiple feedback items are linked, the system only sends an email to the reporter of this specific feedback, not other associated feedback in the same group.

 For more information, see the [What Happens to a User After They Submit Feedback](#what-happens-to-user) section.